Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 1. Infer the types of non-lambda arguments.
 2. Choose an overload for the function based on the gathered type.
-3. Check the types of lambda arguments (including inferring some remaining type arguments if `@BuilderInference` is present).
+3. Check the types of lambda arguments.

 Improving the resolution of arguments based on the function call would amount to reversing the order of (1) and (2), at least partially.
 There are potential techniques to solve this problem, but another KEEP seems more appropriate.